raspberrypilearning/durham-quiz/en/quiz1/question_17.md

 end
 ```

-If the value of the `score`{:class="block3variables"} variable is `150`, what will happen when the player clicks on the sprite?
+If the value of the `score`{:class="block3variables"} variable is `150`, what happens when the player clicks on the sprite?

 --- choices ---